Simple retirement...when it comes to retirement planning, some potential retirees make the process much more complicated than it really is.

 Here is a few additions that I would make to my lists:

-The minute you start thinking about retirement, and there no better time than right now, make the above lists...you will discover how simple retirement really is.
+The minute you start thinking about retirement, and there no better time than right now, make the above lists...you will discover how simple this early retirement really is.